Old Trafford (area): Governance

 Old Trafford was formerly a hamlet in the township of Stretford.
 It was in the Municipal Borough of Stretford until 1974.
 In 1974, as a result of the Local Government Act 1972, it became part of the Metropolitan Borough of Trafford in Greater Manchester.
 Since the realignment of Trafford's ward boundaries in 2004, Old Trafford has been divided between Clifford and Longford wards, with the larger part being in the former.

-Old Trafford is part of the parliamentary constituency of Stretford and Urmston.
-The current Member of Parliament is Kate Green of the Labour Party.
+Old Trafford is part of the parliamentary constituency of Stretford and Urmston, and represents the northeastern tip of Trafford.
+The current Member of Parliament is Andrew Western of the Labour Party.

 In 2005, Trafford Council proposed to the Boundary Commission for England that the wards of Gorse Hill, Longford, and Clifford – which includes Old Trafford – should be moved into a new Salford and The Quays constituency, along with some other wards from Salford.
 At the subsequent public enquiry in November 2005, Beverley Hughes opposed the change, as well as an alternative proposal to create a constituency of Salford and Old Trafford.
 The Boundary Commission rejected Trafford Council's proposals, noting that there was "strong opposition to the creation of a constituency that crossed the Manchester Ship Canal and ... that the Canal provided a clearly identifiable boundary which should not be breached".

 Geography

-The area is unusual in effectively being a peninsula.
-Its northern boundary was the River Irwell, now canalised into the Manchester Ship Canal.
-To the east was a tributary of the river Irwell, the Cornbrook.
-This was culverted as the area grew in the 19th century.
-In fact, Victorian Hulme and Old Trafford seemed indistinguishable, as the hidden river made its way out of sight.
+Old Trafford borders Firswood, Gorse Hill and Trafford Park.
+The area is effectively a peninsula, with its northern boundary the River Irwell, now canalised into the Manchester Ship Canal, and to the east a tributary of the Irwell, the Cornbrook, culverted as the area grew in the 19th century.
+The southern boundary, the Black Brook, was culverted at about the same time, under Upper Chorlton Road.

-Similarly, the southern boundary was the Black Brook, which was culverted at about the same time as the Cornbrook.
-Thus Upper Chorlton Road, under which it flows, does not seem to be a natural boundary.
-Both sides of the road look similar, and Darley Park, on the Trafford side, could easily fit into Whalley Range.
 Some small anomalies due to the brook's underground route were not amended until the late 1980s.

-Similarly, the inter-war development of Firswood is almost indistinguishable from its Chorlton-cum-hardy neighbours.